1up-lab/contao-security-advisories/README.md

 --

-Features includes:
+Features included:
 * Perform the check regularly.
 * Get an E-Mail if the audit failed in any way.
 (Or always get an email if a check was performed.
 Your choice.)
 * Start the check manually.
 * Suppress notifications for manually started checks.

-*Note*: A clean check does not imply that there are no security problems present, it just means that the test against the underlying database reveiled nothing.
+--

 ![Screenshot](http://i.imgur.com/Jo8j20N.png)

+**Note**: A clean check does not imply that there are no security problems present, it just means that the test against the underlying database reveiled nothing.